 Web site: http://www.pfcc.org/

 Innovator DisclosuresDr.
-DiGioia received travel support and consulting fees relevant to the work described in this profile, while Ms. Embree reported that University of Pittsburgh Medical Center received a grant from The Picker Institute that supported work related to this profile.
+DiGioia received travel support and consulting fees relevant to the work described in this profile, whereas Ms. Embree reported that University of Pittsburgh Medical Center received a grant from The Picker Institute that supported work related to this profile; in addition, information on funders is available in the Funding Sources section.

 Suggestive: The evidence for this pilot program consists of post-implementation data on measures such as patient satisfaction, functional status, adherence to evidence-based care protocols, infection rates, and length of stay.
 For some measures, national averages are available for comparison purposes.

-- High functional status: Ninety-three percent of patients could walk without hand-held assistance at the time of discharge.
+- High functional status: Eighty-seven percent of patients could walk without handheld assistance at the time of discharge.
 Pain had no effect on the ability of 99 percent of patients to perform postsurgical physical therapy, including therapy starting the same day as surgery.

-- Low length of stay: Information provided in June 2011 indicates that average length of stay was 3.0 days for total knee replacement, below the national average of 3.9 days, and 2.6 days for total hip replacement, also below the national average of 5.0 days.3
+- Low length of stay: Information provided in June 2013 indicates that average length of stay was 2.9 days for total knee replacement, below the national average of 3.3 days, and was 2.7 days for total hip replacement, also below the national average of 4.2 days.3

-- Well-above average rates of discharge to home: Information provided in June 2011 indicates that 92 percent of patients undergoing total joint replacement were discharged directly to home, compared with national averages of 29 percent for patients undergoing total knee replacement and 23 percent for patients undergoing total hip replacement.
+- Well-above average rates of discharge to home: Information provided in June 2013 indicates that 87 percent of patients undergoing total hip replacement and 88 percent of patients undergoing total knee replacement were discharged directly to home, compared with national averages of 53 percent for patients undergoing total hip replacement and 67 percent for patients undergoing total knee replacement.

-Context of the InnovationMagee-Womens Hospital is one of the original six national Centers of Excellence for Women's Health as designated by the U.S. Department of Health and Human Services.
-Located in the Oakland section of Pittsburgh, the hospital is a 300-bed teaching facility that offers care to both men and women in a wide array of specialties, including emergency medicine (through a full-service emergency department), imaging, cardiology, orthopedics (including surgery), lupus, gastroenterology, pulmonology, urology, and other specialties.
+Context of the InnovationMagee-Womens Hospital of the University of Pittsburgh Medical Center is one of the original six national Centers of Excellence for Women's Health as designated by the U.S. Department of Health and Human Services.
+Located in the Oakland section of Pittsburgh, the hospital is a 300-bed teaching facility that offers care to men and women in a wide array of specialties, including emergency medicine (through a full-service emergency department), imaging, cardiology, orthopedics (including surgery), lupus, gastroenterology, pulmonology, urology, and other specialties.
 The hospital has a tradition of following a patient-centered approach to delivering health care services.
-This culture resonated with Dr. Anthony DiGioia, who spearheaded the development of the patient- and family-centered program in response to the movement toward consumer driven health care.
+This culture resonated with Dr. Anthony DiGioia, who spearheaded the development of the patient- and family-centered program in response to the movement toward consumer-driven health care.

-- Development of Innovation Center: The Innovation Center, part of Magee-Womens Hospital, provides training and education to support programs related to the patient- and family-centered methodology and to act as a resource to Care Givers inside and outside the institution.
+- Development of Patient and Family Centered Care Methodology and Practice: The Patient and Family Centered Care Innovation Center, part of Magee-Womens Hospital of the University of Pittsburgh Medical Center, provides training and education to support programs related to the patient- and family-centered methodology and to act as a resource to Care Givers inside and outside the institution.

 - Development of care team: Physicians, nurses, therapists, and ancillary Care Givers were recruited to serve on the care team based on their commitment to meeting and exceeding the needs of patients and families.